Monday, November 30, 2009

 Among the highlights of the trip were all the people I met aboard the Canadian, like this couple from Hamburg.
 Currently residing in New York City, we plan to meet up again in the coming.
 Every passenger had a story, and with four days/nights to fill, there was plenty of time to get to know folks.

-After lunch at The Fairmont Hotel Vancouver, I enjoyed a wonderful massage treatment at Absolute Spa, located on the lower floor.
+After lunch at The Fairmont Hotel Vancouver, I enjoyed a wonderful massage at Absolute Spa, located on the lower floor.

 My train adventure wasn't over, as I caught the 5:45 PM Amtrak Cascades from Vancouver to Seattle.
 Sadly, the food aboard Amtrak wasn't nearly as good as on VIA Rail.
 I stuck with snacks and wine, and watched the latest Harry Potter movie.
 What a wonderful adventure I've had!